10 Steps To Starting a Business

 Step 9: Hiring Employees/Working Alone

 If the business idea you have chosen involves having to hire employees, then it is pivotal to begin the hiring process as soon as possible.
 You will need to take the time to create job applications outlining the position, duties and remuneration.
 Then these can be posted on your website and job boards such as Indeed.
+With the introductions of employees, this can also raise queries on how payroll will be handled.
+It is always a good idea to weigh up outsourced payroll costs against handling payroll in house.

 If you decide to begin alone without hiring any employees, then it is nevertheless necessary to have friends and family to support you.
 A business mentor can also be a great help when things get tough.